Rick Reynolds, LCSW

 If life is viewed through that kind distorted lens, it's tempting to start dreaming of something different as a way of escape.
 It's interesting how easily we're deceived into thinking our problems will be solved by a change in circumstances.

 It may be hard to fathom, but many unfaithful spouses don't actually want to leave their marriage.
-They do try to escape their reality (at the expense of their mate) through the activities of their secret life, but they don't intend to leave so long as it remains a secret.
-If they are trying to escape reality through the illusions created by their extra-marital activities, then they do not want to burst their fantasy bubble by thinking about their mate.
+They may try to escape their reality (at the expense of their mate) through the activities of their secret life, but they don't intend to leave so long as it remains a secret.
+If they are trying to escape reality through the illusions created by their extra-marital activities, then the last thing they want to do is burst their fantasy bubble by thinking about their mate.
 Thinking of their marriage only destroys the illusion and kills the secondary gain of their fantasy.
-They are trying to escape what they believe are the pressures of life and marriage as well as their unmet needs, while also trying to silence the voices of shame they live with each day.
+They are trying to escape what they believe are the pressures of life and marriage as well as their unmet needs; while also trying to silence the voices of shame they live with each day.
 Why stop this fantastical way of life if it is the drug they are using to escape reality?

 Fantasy is the window to our soul.
 The illusions we create through fantasy and acting out reveal what's broken about us, NOT what's wrong with our mate.

 Much of recovery is based on learning to see our own defects rather than those of our mate.
 It's based on learning to see how our actions impact others rather than focusing on how our mate affects or has affected us.
 It's learning to own and accept, and eventually transform, what we have rather than fantasizing about different circumstances that appear better.
-It's about diffusing the self-absorption and learning how to make life about others and not only about ourselves.
+It's about diffusing the self-absorption and learning how to make life not only about ourselves but about others.

 Avoidance